Welcome to the Stronger, Safer, Together Campaign. An aviation industry collaboration to be ready for summer and the exciting future that lies beyond.

 Our goal with Together4Safety is to provide useful information that engages the industry in positive conversations about safety so that the aviation community can deliver the safety capacity needed to ensure safe operations.
 These efforts are not something we do for just the Campaign period, or for our Safety Week.
 They are the values that bind our industry and our passion for aviation.

-- Find out more about "Being Ready and Staying Safe" and download the Campaign Resources from this page on Community Site.
+- Find out more about "Being Ready and Staying Safe" and download the Campaign Resources.

 - Join the discussion at Safety Week from 27-29 June - register here.

-- Be part of our AirSmiles Campaign to bring some positivity back to the industry (see below at Welcoming Passengers for more info).
+- Be part of our AirSmiles Campaign to bring some positivity back to the industry (see below at Managing the Passenger Journey for more info).

 One of biggest challenges we face is to rebuild passenger confidence.
 Put simply, many people are still scared to fly - for all sorts of reasons.
 With so many parts of the passenger journey taking place online we need to help passengers feel welcome and comfortable as they start to fly more often.
 We want people to be able to tell their friends about their positive experiences when they fly.
 This requires all stakeholders to coordinate their efforts in implementing the EASA-ECDC Aviation Health Safety Protocol (AHSP).
 It's vital that we work together, walk in the shoes of our passengers, identify the health related pinch points that ruin their journey and take immediate action at operational level to resolve them.